lukejharmon/lanyon/chapters_preref/chapter8_fitdiscrete_pre.md

 ## Section 8.3: Using maximum likelihood to estimate parameters of the Mk model

-The algorithm in Box 8.1 gives the likelihood for any particular discrete-state Markov model on a tree, but requires us to specify a value of the rate parameter $q$.
+The algorithm in the appendix below gives the likelihood for any particular discrete-state Markov model on a tree, but requires us to specify a value of the rate parameter $q$.
 In the example given, this rate parameter $q = 1.0$ corresponds to a lnL of -6.5.
 But is this the best value of $q$ to use for our Mk model?
 Probably not.
 We can use maximum likelihood to find a better estimate of this parameter.

 If we apply the pruning algorithm across a range of different values of $q$, the likelihood changes.
-To find the ML estimate of $q$, we can again use numerical optimization methods.
+To find the ML estimate of $q$, we can again use numerical optimization methods, calculating the likelihood by pruning for many values of $q$ and finding the maximum.

 Applying this method to the lizard data, we obtain a maximum liklihood estimate of $q = 0.001850204$ corresponding to $lnL = -80.487176$.